Return to India Planning for USA-based NRIs

 Already returned

-• Still have US accounts requiring annual FBAR/FATCA filings
+• US accounts still requiring FBAR and FATCA filings from India

-• RNOR window may still be active — act now
+• RNOR window may still be open for meaningful tax planning

 InvestMates financial advisors helping NRIs plan their return to India